 - Archey & Friends – A Helping Hand for the Future – from Archey Frog.

 - Archey’s Frog – this video produced by two young girls, Brylie and Nikita, from Ngātea Primary School.

 The book Archey’s frog: The discovery of New Zealand’s tiniest native frog introduces the discovery of this frog alongside facts about it.

-New Zealand frogs – Pepeketua is a free book that aims to educate children in a fun and engaging way about conservation, using our four native, rare and endangered frog species.
+Download New Zealand frogs – Pepeketua by Rachael Goddard from the National Library.
+This free book aims to educate children in a fun and engaging way about conservation, using our four native, rare and endangered frog species.

 The Connected journals can be ordered from the Down the Back of the Chair website.
 Access to these resources is restricted to Ministry-approved education providers.
 To find out if you are eligible for a login or if you have forgotten your login details, contact their customer services team on 0800 660 662 or email email@example.com.

 The Connected series is published annually by the Ministry of Education, New Zealand.